barecode/Boost-Spring-Boot/README.md

 You now have a Spring Boot application running on Open Liberty packaged as an uber jar.

-## Create a Liberty based Docker image
+## Create a Docker image

-Docker is a very popular deployment technology, enabling developers to build applications which behave the same once deployed, delivering on the age old saying 'it works on my machine!'.
+Docker is a very popular deployment technology.
+Docker enables developers to package application into a deployable image.
+The Docker image behaves consistently no matter where it is deployed.
+The consistent behaviour makes Docker ideal for continuous delivery pipelines, because the application behaves the same between development, QA and production.
+Since the Docker image works the same way everywhere, it makes Docker ideal for delivering on the age old saying 'it works on my machine!' :)

 The `boost-maven-plugin` makes it easy to build a Docker image for your Spring Boot application with minimal knowledge of Docker.
+All that is required is to have Docker installed.
 Follow the Docker [Getting Started instructions](https://www.docker.com/get-started) to install Docker on your system.

 ### The build